cheesy-jand/cheesy-jand.github.io/docs/_sources/Brie-like.rst.txt

 - **Milk**: Cow
 - **Purchase location**: Whole Foods
 - **Purchase date**: 07/09/22
-- **Julie's comments**: Yellowy firm cheese with a bleu-ish mottled line in the middle & a maxy tan rind.
+- **Julie's comments**: Yellowy firm cheese with a blue-ish mottled line in the middle & a maxy tan rind.
 Tastes like fake butter, but too much, and fake onion slightly.
 Creamy, fatty taste, also a bit sweet.
 Tastes processed but doesn't feel processed?
 I think it's the over the top butter...  **2.15/5**
 - **Andrew's comments**: Sue me, I like butter!
 Tasty, buttery, tangy, with a tiny bit of farmy aftertaste.
 Interesting texture, semi chewy inside, bit harder rind.
 Super snackable solo, would also be great grated over pasta.  **4.0/5**

 Double Crème Brie (Normandie Brie)